 Local Planning Authorities (LPAs) have an important role in the process of decommissioning and waste management, which they regulate through land use and waste plans.
 Our Radioactive Waste Planning Group (RWPG) provides a forum for officer engagement.

-More widely, Nuleaf wants to see all decommissioning and waste management delivering the widest economic, social and environmental gains for nuclear communities and wider society.
+More widely, Nuleaf wants to see all decommissioning and waste management delivering the greatest economic, social and environmental gains for nuclear communities and wider society.